axolo-co/awesome-slack-apps-for-developers/readme.md

 - [Onboarding ⚡ by Roots](https://slack.com/apps/A01TZRAPHDK-onboarding-by-roots) - does a similar job to Greebot and also allows you to set up a workflow.
 You can automate asking tasks to specific people like creating a Gmail GSuite email to @support and more.
 - [AnonymityBot](https://slack.com/apps/AH64TE3NC-anonymitybot-anonymous-feedback) - Ask polls, make anonymous announcements, or ask anonymous questions to your team.
 I feel this could be useful in some company cultures where some employees might be afraid to speak on their name.
 - [Lunchtrain](https://slack.com/apps/A1BES823B-lunch-train) - Do you work in a city and have you ever tried to organize lunch with more than 2 colleagues in your company?
 Lunchtrain is the answer, making it easy to organize your lunches by getting everyone on board.
 - [Whatis](https://slack.com/apps/A9M62MQ3W-whatis) - Does your company use a lot of acronyms?
-Whatis is the answer
+Whatis is the answer.

 ## Code related integrations